prorev/prorev.github.io/_posts/2020-01-11-npm-cli-commands-info.md

 ---
 **npm** is the package manager for the Node JavaScript platform.

 Wikipedia said **npm** is the world's largest Software Registry.
-The registry contains over 800,000 code packages.
+The registry contains more than one million code packages.
 Open-source developers use npm to share software.

 ## List of NPM CLI Commands